Reviews You Can Rely On

 Versatility

-Versatility is another key purchase consideration — even the most comfortable pack will be of little use if it can't perform the tasks you need.
-Versatility is often dependent on the features a pack has (or lacks) and how functional those features are.
-While some manufacturers seem to be throwing every possible feature imaginable into their pack designs, not all these features are particularly useful.
-For example, a daisy chain may run down both sides of a pack, but how useful is it?
+Versatility is another key purchase consideration, as even the most comfortable pack will be of little use if it can't perform the tasks you need.
+Versatility often depends on the features a pack has (or lacks) and how functional those features are.
+While some manufacturers seem to be throwing every possible feature imaginable into their pack designs, not all are particularly useful.
+For example, a daisy chain may run down both sides of a pack, but how useful is it in practice?
 Use that webbing to hook a whole bunch of gear to your bag, and you'll soon become a walking Christmas tree, which is neither sleek nor efficient.
 Alternatively, some relatively featureless packs can be incredibly versatile by packing down into a teeny tiny little pouch that fits into your pocket.
 During our testing, we packed the same collection of day hike essentials into each pack to see how they performed across the board.

 The Osprey Tempest 20 is an exceptionally versatile daypack, full of well-thought-out sport-oriented features from top to bottom.
 For example, a sunglasses stow loop makes transitioning between shaded forests and glaring ridgetops easier, while Osprey's LidLock bungee on the back quickly and easily stows your bike helmet.
 The Tempest is seemingly bursting with pockets you didn't know you couldn't live without, trekking pole quick stow loops you'll actually use, and space for two water bottles and a hydration sleeve.
-We did find, however, that the slanted design of the water bottle pockets meant that if the bag tipped over, the water bottle slipped right out.
+However, we found that the slanted design of the water bottle pockets resulted in the bag tipping over and the water bottles slipping right out.
+On the other hand, while a bit pricey, the NEMO Resolve 25 had a unique water bottle holder that cinches tight to hold a variety of shapes and sizes.

 daypack womens - the osprey tempest has a cool little "clip" that easily holds your...